 ATLAS Collaboration Awards

-There are 3000 scientists from over 180 institutions located around the globe who participate in the ATLAS experiment.
-But, did you know that over 1000 collaboration members are PhD students?
+The ATLAS Collaboration has over 5500 members in over 180 institutions around the globe.
+But, did you know that over 1000 of these members are PhD students?
 Students contribute strongly and critically to all areas of the experiment while learning valuable skills for their degrees.
 The ATLAS Thesis Awards are selected annually by a dedicated committee to recognise outstanding contributions in the context of PhD theses.

 2016 Thesis Awards